vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Design Recommendations for Supervisor Cluster

 - Provide a block of 5 continuous IP addresses for the Supervisor Cluster.
 DHCP mode is possible, but not recommended, due to known issues if a node's IP address is ever changed.
-- For each Supervisor Cluster where you intend to deploy a Tanzu Kubernetes Cluster, you must define a Subscribed Content Library object that sources the OVA used by the Tanzu Kubernetes Grid Service to build cluster nodes.
+- For each Supervisor Cluster where you intend to deploy a Tanzu Kubernetes cluster, you must define a Subscribed Content Library object that sources the OVA used by the Tanzu Kubernetes Grid Service to build cluster nodes.
 The same Subscribed Content Library can be configured for multiple Supervisor Clusters.
-- To facilitate different storage tiers for Supervisor and Tanzu Kubernetes Clusters, it is recommended to have different storage policies and tag appropriate datastores.
+- To facilitate different storage tiers for Supervisor and Tanzu Kubernetes clusters, it is recommended to have different storage policies and tag appropriate datastores.
 If the underlying storage is vSAN, storage policies with distinct capabilities (availability & storage rules) can be created and leveraged in namespaces.
 - For a production-grade deployment, to allow Tanzu Mission Control integration, VMware recommends a Supervisor Cluster with a large size form factor for control plane nodes.
 - Register the Supervisor Cluster with Tanzu Mission Control to automate workload cluster creation and centralized life cycle management of all workload clusters.

 ### Design Recommendations for Tanzu Kubernetes Cluster

 - Deploy workload clusters (based on type prod/dev/test) in separate namespaces under the Supervisor namespace.
 This allows for setting limits for CPU, memory, storage, and the number of Kubernetes objects per namespace.
-- For deploying Tanzu Kubernetes Clusters in a production deployment, VMware recommends deploying at least 3 control plane and worker nodes for achieving high availability.
+- For deploying Tanzu Kubernetes clusters in a production deployment, VMware recommends deploying at least 3 control plane and worker nodes for achieving high availability.
 - Consider using vSphere Namespaces to correspond with security zones (for exmample development and production), then use per Namespace network overrides to allow traffic to be managed using the distributed firewall.
-- Configure role-based access control (RBAC) for the Tanzu Kubernetes Clusters.
+- Configure role-based access control (RBAC) for the Tanzu Kubernetes clusters.
 Avoid the use of administrator credentials for managing the clusters.
 You can use the inbuilt user role or create new roles as per your requirements. vSphere SSO can be leveraged to implement RBAC.
 - Ensure that the private network ranges used by workload clusters do not overlap with any ranges that are currently or could ever be used in routable address space.
 Should the IP range used by pods be used elsewhere, then the the pods will never be able to route to the network outside the cluster.